-A prepaid debit card can help a small business manage expenses, prepare tax returns, and track employee spending.
-We’ve assembled a list of the best business prepaid debit cards based on fees, features, and ease of use.
+A business prepaid debit card can help a small business manage expenses, prepare tax returns, and track employee spending.
+We’ve assembled a list of the top business prepaid cards based on fees, features, and ease of use.

 I’ve managed companies, and I’ve been a business owner.
 I know firsthand the challenges of managing money and staff.
 Most businesses, like the ones I’ve worked for and owned, need to provide employees or contractors a way to pay for items necessary to do their jobs.
 Office supplies, travel, car rental, gas and vehicle maintenance, even petty cash–they’re all are regular costs of doing business for most small companies.
 And the owner of the company certainly can’t be the only one making those purchases.

 Business prepaid debit cards can be a cost-effective solution to the problem.
 If you’re not familiar with prepaid debit cards, they’re closest to bank debit cards.
 They use the Mastercard or Visa networks and can be used for purchases like any Mastercard or Visa debit card.
 They’re just not attached to a bank account.
 Instead, they’re funded, or “prepaid”, by depositing money on the card.
 For business prepaid debit cards, they’re typically funded through a transfer from the business’s bank account.